As an Amazon Associate, I earn from qualifying purchases.

 CANNING PREP

 Set the canner on the stove.
 Turn the burner to high.
-Once it reaches a boil, reduce it to simmer.
+Once it reaches a boil, reduce it to a simmer.
 You want to keep the water hot so that everything is ready when the packed jars are.

 Wash and sanitize your jars.
 You’ll want to keep them warm to avoid having them crack when placed in the canner.
-You can fill them with hot water, or place them on a tray in the oven at 170 degrees F.
+You can fill them with hot water or place them on a tray in the oven at 170˚F.

 Wash your lids and set them aside in a clean place.
 You no longer need to simmer lids in water to keep them sterile.
 Woot!

-Cut the crown and base off of the pineapple.
-With the pineapple on its base, cut down the sides to remove the skin on all sides.
-Cut the pineapple in half length-wise and then cut each half in half again.
+Cut the pineapple in half lengthwise and then cut each half in half again.
 Using a knife, remove the woody core.
 Set aside (see below).
 Cut the quarters into the desired size for canning – cubes or spears.

-I specifically use the pineapple core in Gluten-Free Teriyaki SauceSugar Free Barbeque Sauce, and Instant Pot Beef and Broccoli.
 Pineapple core is also fantastic in smoothies because the tougher fibrous texture blends up so well.

 Making Pineapple Core Syrup: You can also use the core to make a sugar-free syrup for pineapple canning.
 Add the cores to a large saucepan and cover with 4-6 cups of water.
 Bring to a boil for 2 minutes, and then reduce to a simmer for 10-15 minutes.
 Strain and use the liquid in place of water, syrup, or juice for canning.
-This will make your preserved pineapple sweeter than just using water.
+This will make your preserved pineapple sweeter than using just water.

 At this point, you’re going to bring the water in the canner back up to a rolling boil.